MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 > [!NOTE]
 > If you're ready to purchase Fabric, visit the [Purchase Fabric page.](../enterprise/buy-subscription.md)

-With a Fabric trial capacity, you get the following features:
+With one Fabric trial capacity, you get the following features:

 - Full access to all of the Fabric workloads and features.
 There are a few key Fabric features that aren't available on trial capacities.
 These include Co-Pilot, Trusted workspace access, and Managed private endpoints.
 - OneLake storage up to 1 TB.
-- One capacity per trial.
-Additional Fabric capacity trials can be started until a maximum, set by Microsoft, is met.
 -The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.

 Creating and collaborating in Fabric includes: